lanceman2/Quickstream_dev/README.md

 ## Interfaces

-faststream has two APIs (application programming interfaces) and some untility programs:
+faststream has two APIs (application programming interfaces) and some utility programs:

-- a filter API called **libfsf**: which is used to build a faststream filter dynamic shared object filter modules.
+- a filter API **libfsf**: which is used to build a faststream filter dynamic shared object filter modules.
-- a stream program API called **libfs**: which is used to build programs that run a faststream with said filters.
+- a stream program API **libfs**: which is used to build programs that run a faststream with said filters.
 - the program **fsrun**: which uses *libfs* to run a faststream with said filters

 ## OS (operating system) Ports

 Debian 9 and maybe Ubuntu 18.04